OptimomEngineer/RoboND-Kinematics-Project/README.md

 Above you can see the environment the kuka arm was located in as well as the shelf, the cylindrical object that the Kuka Arm is currently dropping into the bin.

+**PART ONE**
+####Forward Kinematics
+In order to calculate the forward kinematics, I created a table similar to this one from the URDF files. (all Pen and Paper images can be seen in the MISC file).
+The pen and paper for this is page 1.
+![KR210 Manipulator][image3]

+The sum of the z column = 1.946 which matches the RVIZ end data in the link table.
+Therefore, the position of the reference frame origin are consistent with the cummulative displacement in the URDF files.

+In order to make a DH parameter table for the Forward kinematics, I drew out on pen and paper the model using the URDF values for the joints and calculated or found the twist angles(alpha), theta values, d and a values for the z-axis and x-axis respectively.

+PUT PICTURE OF PAGE 2 & 3 of PEN AND PAPER HERE.

+I created the symbols in the IK_server.py script file and filled out a DH parameter table.
+I used the DH parameter table to sub in for transformation matrices for each joint/link pair.

+In order to get the Px, Py and Pz for the spherical wrist, I wanted to use the transformation matrices to create the rotational matrices and then applied an error correction.
+PUT PICTURE OF PAGE 4 and 5 here for this part.

+**PART TWO**
+####Inverse Kinematics